 Note that scripts can also be bound to Google Sites, but these scripts are almost always deployed as web apps.
-Scripts bound to Sheets, Docs, or Forms can also become web apps, although this is uncommon.
+Scripts bound to Sheets, Docs, Slides, or Forms can also become web apps, although this is uncommon.

-Creating a bound script
+Create a bound script

 Bound scripts can call a few methods that standalone scripts cannot: